HuongHa12/HighdimLSE/README.md

 This repository contains the code for the method ExpHLSE and ImpHLSE proposed in the paper 'High Dimensional Level Set Estimation with Bayesian Neural Network', AAAI'2021, Ha et al. These are the two methods that solve the high-dimensional Level Set Estimation (LSE) problem via Bayesian Neural Network (BNN).

 ## Citing ExpHLSE and ImpHLSE
-If you find our code useful, please kindly cite our paper.
+If you find our code useful, please kindly cite our paper:

 ```
 @inproceedings{Ha2021,